 In Hanbury and Marshall's time, this grass was regarded as being rare in the county and, except for Sheppey, confined to West Kent.
-It has, however, since been found in East Kent, in grazing marsh fields at Seasalter.
+It has, however, since been found in East Kent, in grazing marsh fields at Seasalter; also at Upchurch and Conyer.
 There is always a question as regards how far its apparent rarity results from being overlooked (easily done, as Marshall commented in the Victoria History of the County of Kent, 1908).

-In 1987, Kent sites were surveyed, the results being published in FitzGerald $(1989)^9$.
-The species was then found in three sites at

-Higham Marshes (possibly previously recorded in 1890); inland at Higham (recorded in 1938); at Cooling Marshes (recorded in 1892); at Isle of Harty in Sheppey (recorded before 1840); and at Seasalter (known from 1965 to 1978).
+In 1987, Kent sites were surveyed, the results being published in FitzGerald $(1989)^{11}$.
+The species was then found in three sites at Higham Marshes (possibly previously recorded in 1890); inland at Higham (recorded in 1938); at Cooling Marshes (recorded in 1892); at Isle of Harty in Sheppey (recorded before 1840); and at Seasalter (known from 1965 to 1978).
 It could not be found south east of Frindsbury, where seen from 1944 to 1960.
 So there is some evidence of continuity, and a somewhat fuller picture than that which was afforded by the county 1971-80 survey published in Philp (1982), when only one tetrad record was made, at Seasalter.
-This last location contains widespread populations, and diligent recording by EGP (published in Philp, 2010) with repeated visits resulted in subsequent recognition of this plant in five tetrads of grazing marshes there.
+This last location contains widespread populations, and diligent recording by Eric Philp

-9 R. FitzGerald (1989).
+11 R. FitzGerald (1989).
 'Lost and Found' - Alopecurus bulbosus Gouan in S.E.
 England.
 Watsonia 17: 425-428.